azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ###### Snips in a nutshell
 This however raises the question of data privacy in an ever more connected world.
-Snips therefore decided on creating an offline and on-device voice interaction solution.
+Snips therefore decided to create an offline and on-device voice interaction solution.
 Clear advantages that directly come to mind are:
 * *Privacy-by-design* as the users data does not leave their device.
-* *Resilience* to cloud-outrage.
+* *Resilience* to cloud-outage.
 * *Speed increase* due to lack of server round trip time.

 However these features come at the price of a few constraints, namely:
-* There is no data transfered from the users devices to a central server in order to improve the underlying models.
+* There is no data transfered from the users devices to a central server that could improve the underlying models.
 * The devices only offer limited Central Processing Unit (CPU) resources.

 These challenges also raise additional questions: